Wausau Timbers: History

 The franchise first played 1975 in Wausau as the Wausau Mets.
 The club maintained an affiliation with the New York Mets through 1978.
 Without an affiliation the team changed its name to the Timbers and played two years as a co-op with players mainly from the Cleveland Indians, Texas Rangers, and Seattle Mariners.
 In 1981 the club signed a player development contract with the Mariners.
 The affiliation with the Mariners lasted nine seasons.
 In 1990 the club signed on with the Baltimore Orioles and played their final season in Wausau.

 The Ballpark

 The Timbers played at Athletic Park, 324 E. Wausau Ave.
 Wausau, Wisconsin Built in 1936, Athletic Park was home to the Timbers of the Class-A Midwest League (1975–1990) and previous minor league teams: the Wausau Lumberjacks (1936–1942, 1946–1949, 1956–57) and the Wausau Timberjacks (1950–1953).

-The ballpark has hosted the Wisconsin Woodchucks of the summer collegiate Northwoods League, beginning in 1994.
+The ballpark has hosted the Wausau Woodchucks of the summer collegiate Northwoods League, beginning in 1994.